 Pulled pork is seemingly added to everything no on the mainland and on Hawaii the same is true now for kalua pork, so expect Kalua pork Burgers, Kalua pork Tacos, Kalua pork Pizza etc…

-Traditionally it served as a bowl/plate meal, with Rice and Island vegetables or as the centrepiece of a luau feast, where the pig is unearthed as part of the entertainment.
+Traditionally it served as a bowl/plate meal, with Rice and Island vegetables or as the centerpiece of a luau feast, where the pig is unearthed as part of the entertainment.

 Not a dish as such but you will see this on every menu.
 PuPu’s are basically Appetizers.
 However, they have taken on a life of their own and can be eaten similar to Tapas as well, where you share several small Pupus dishes rather than an entree for the main meal.